canonical/snapcraft/docs/ros-faq-troubleshooting.rst

 -  Warning: *“This part is missing libraries that cannot be satisfied with any available stage-packages known to snapcraft”*.

-   -  Some libraries are build-time only dependencies, but are still reported as run-time dependencies by ``snapcraft``.
+   -  Some libraries are build-time only dependencies, but are still reported as run-time dependencies by :command:`snapcraft`.
 This warning is a false positive and will be fixed soon in snapcraft.
 For instance, when snapping ``ros2-demo`` you might encounter:

       .. code:: bash